 Budapest is beautiful at any time, but it takes on a magical atmosphere at night.
 Be sure to bring your tripod when you visit Hungary’s capital city.

 The impressive Parliament building and Buda castle distinguish the left and right banks of the Danube River.
 For panoramic views over Budapest, head to fairytale-esque Fisherman’s Bastion.
 Before you leave, snap a few photos of the ancient thermal baths (and take a dip yourself).

 When considering where to take pictures in Europe, Poland probably wouldn’t come to mind.
 However, the oceanfront town of Gdańsk should be on your Europe bucket list.

 The Long Market’s gingerbread-like houses seem plucked from a movie set.
 In fact, the whole Main Town is reminiscent of The Little Mermaid, especially the old galleon ship moored in the canal.
 If you’re a facade hunter, you’ll love wandering the alleys of Gdańsk.

 Bridges, bikes, and houseboats, oh my!
-If this list of best European cities for photography were in ranking order, Amsterdam would be at the top.
+If this list of most Instagrammable places in Europe were in ranking order, Amsterdam would be at the top.

 From the lovely cafes of De Pijp to the leaning houses of the Damrak, your shutter finger will get tired after a day of photographing this city.
 For the best canal views, walk along the bridges of The 9 Streets.
 And be sure to bring a tripod for capturing the illuminated house reflections and famous Skinny Bridge.